 The penalties for violent crimes depend on a host of factors.
 The most severe penalties apply to cases in which a weapon was used, or the victim was seriously injured.

 Attorney for Crimes of Violence in San Antonio, TX

-If you were charged with a crime of violence in the greater San Antonio area, then contact an experienced criminal defense attorney at Flanary Law Firm, PLLC.
-Don Flanary represent clients on a variety of crimes involving allegations of violence from simple assault to murder.
-Call today for a free and confidential consultation to discuss the criminal charges pending against you, the potential penalties, and the best defenses to aggressively fight the case.
+If you were charged with a crime of violence, then contact an experienced criminal defense attorney in San Antonio, TX.
+Don Flanary and the attorneys at Flanary Law Firm, PLLC represent clients charged with both misdemeanor and felony offenses.
+Don Flanary represents clients on a variety of crimes involving allegations of violence from simple assault to murder.
+We can help you fight the charges for an outright dismissal.

 Crimes of violence can involve the use or possession of a firearm.
 Many of these cases involve allegations of domestic violence.
 No matter your circumstances, having an experienced and aggressive attorney at your side can make all the difference.
 With offices conveniently located in San Antonio, Don Flanary provides an aggressive defense to his clients at every stage of the case.

 Call us to discuss the charges pending against you, ways to avoid the typical penalties, and important defenses that can be used to fight the charges.
 Don Flanary is also experienced in self-defense cases in San Antonio, TX.
 Call 210-880-3931 today.